See more reviews from fans and venues on our Facebook page by clicking HERE.

 Fisher then told the story of “Magic Man” and how it was written about his brother, Michael, who was in a romantic relationship with Ann.
 He then played a lead-in riff to the song and he and Paul complemented each other with solos to earn a huge ovation from the fans.
 Casey lined up with the guys for a five-person guitar front for “Barracuda” and the jam enlivened the raucous crowd.

-Kristy then said she cut off 25 years worth of fingernails as she grabbed a guitar and Casey played the mandolin for “Battle Of Evermore.” as Heart always pays tribute to the influence they received from Led Zeppelin in their concerts.
+Kristy then said she cut off her fingernails for the first time in 25 years as she grabbed a guitar and Casey played the mandolin for “Battle Of Evermore.” as Heart always pays tribute to the influence they received from Led Zeppelin in their concerts.
 They segued into snippets of several Zeppelin songs, ending with “Rock 'N Roll” as Calabrese rocked the kit in classic John Bonham fashion.
 A choir then came onstage as they ended the night with “Stairway To Heaven” As always, Kristy nailed the vocals and the audience responded with a standing ovation.

 If you enjoy Heart, you'll love going to see Even It Up.
 Kristy Johnson has a voice so similar to Ann Wilson and Casey Nicole sounds and plays just as if Nancy Wilson was on stage.
 It's a treat to hear them as well as see them.